Sailing, Fishing, Walking and Cycling in Fowey South Cornwall

 The golfer is spoilt for choice with five courses within 20 minutes drive from Golant: Carlyon Bay, Lanhydrock, Lostwithiel, St Austell & Porthpean.
 There is plenty of variety so there is no need to leave those golf clubs at home.
 There are many more courses within an hour’s drive.

-River trips self drive hire boats, sailing, sea fishing, canoeing can all be arranged from the Town Quay at Fowey.
+River trips – Self drive hire boats, sailing, sea fishing, canoeing, river trips can all be arranged from the Town Quay at Fowey.

-Fly Fishing – there is a lake close by for fly fishing.
+Coarse or Fly Fishing – There is a lake close by for fly fishing.